 To learn more about Theodore Roosevelt, read Mornings on Horseback, by David McCullough; The Rise of Theodore Roosevelt; Theodore Rex; and Colonel Roosevelt, all by Edmund Morris; Kathleen Bart’s A Tale of Two Teddies; and Theodore Roosevelt in the Field, a new book by Michael R. Canfield.
 Canfield is encouraging support for “The Boat Thieves,” a LEGO set that has been proposed about Roosevelt’s Badlands life.
 Click here to learn more.

-Discover more about Roosevelt’s family in Edith Kermit Roosevelt: Creating the Modern First Lady, by Lewis L. Gould; Edith Kermit Roosevelt: Portrait of a First Lady, by Sylvia Jukes Morris; Crowded Hours, by Alice Roosevelt Longworth; Alice: Alice Roosevelt Longworth, from White House Princess to Washington Power Broker, by Stacy A. Cordery; What To Do About Alice?: How Alice Roosevelt Broke the Rules, Charmed the World, and Drove Her Father Teddy Crazy!, by Barbara Kerley; All in the Family, by Theodore Roosevelt, Jr.; The Golden Lad: The Haunting Story of Quentin and Theodore Roosevelt, by Eric Burns; Day Before Yesterday: The Reminiscences of Mrs. Theodore Roosevelt, Jr., by Eleanor Butler Alexander Roosevelt; and “The Coq d’Or of Eleanor Butler Alexander Roosevelt,” Marjorie Littlejohn’s article in the September/October 2001 issue of PieceWork.
+Discover more about Roosevelt’s family in Edith Kermit Roosevelt: Creating the Modern First Lady, by Lewis L. Gould; Edith Kermit Roosevelt: Portrait of a First Lady, by Sylvia Jukes Morris; Crowded Hours, by Alice Roosevelt Longworth; Alice: Alice Roosevelt Longworth, from White House Princess to Washington Power Broker, by Stacy A. Cordery; What To Do About Alice?: How Alice Roosevelt Broke the Rules, Charmed the World, and Drove Her Father Teddy Crazy!, by Barbara Kerley; All in the Family, by Theodore Roosevelt, Jr.; The Golden Lad: The Haunting Story of Quentin and Theodore Roosevelt, by Eric Burns; Day Before Yesterday: The Reminiscences of Mrs. Theodore Roosevelt, Jr., by Eleanor Butler Alexander Roosevelt; His Father’s Son: The Life of General Ted Roosevelt Jr., by Tim Brady; and “The Coq d’Or of Eleanor Butler Alexander Roosevelt,” Marjorie Littlejohn’s article in the September/October 2001 issue of PieceWork.